Mojtaba1996-glitch/Automated-Token-Release-Schedule-System/README.md

 📤 Proportions Allocated: Considers allocations to stakeholders such as team members, investors, and the community.

 Using Python, we built a flexible framework that parses input parameters and computes daily release amounts with accuracy.

+🧪 Example Workflow

+Define the tokenomics parameters in the provided input fields.

+Use the implemented indicators to calculate daily release schedules.

+Export the schedule as a CSV or other desired format.

+👨‍💻 About the Author

+This project was developed by Mojtaba, a data scientist at Virtual Finance Company.
+With a strong background in data analysis and finance, Mojtaba created this system to bring transparency and automation to the cryptocurrency space.

+📜 License

+This project is licensed under the MIT License, allowing others to use, modify, and distribute the system with appropriate credit.

+🌟 Get Involved

+We hope this project inspires others to innovate in the cryptocurrency and blockchain space.
+Contributions and feedback are welcome!